Helping couples through difficult times so they can stay together happily!

 Locations - Call Dr. Marty @ 1-888-281-5850

-Together we can figure out what has gone wrong and what it takes to rebuild your relationship.
-During counseling, we will rekindle the caring, warmth, and love that the two of you once had.
+Together we can figure out what has gone wrong and what it takes to rebuild your love.

 I will help you to find answers to difficult problems in your relationship through counseling.

 In counseling, we can find solutions.
 When couples first start counseling everything seems to be falling apart.
 When people come to see me they have a lot of anger, hurt, and sadness.
 Some people are panicky and others are doubtful about whether or not they want to be married.

 There are techniques that couples can use to deal with their feelings and problems.
 People come in saying "I've tried everything and nothing has worked."
 During our sessions, they are surprised to find out that there are many things that they weren't aware of and had never thought of.

 These are the three steps in relationship counseling.

 - We get the problems, issues, and resentments out in the open and in a safe and productive place.

 - We deal with the disappointments, resentments and anger.